-Good tree pruning starts with an objective of what needs to be attained by it.
+Good tree pruning starts with an objective of what the goal is.
 A few common examples are:

-- Limb is likely to break because of its weight and length, or because of storm damage
+- Limb is likely to break because of it’s weight and length

-- Tree has defects down low, for example, it may have a double trunk and could use a crown reduction to lighten the load on them
+- tree has defects down low and could use a crown reduction to lighten the load on it

-The second photo shows the tree after we worked on correcting its problems.
-We started over the house and pruned the limbs there so they won’t rub the house or break off and hit the house.
-In the foreground, we made reduction cuts to allow the sun to reach the smaller tree.
-On the left side we removed the unsightly stubs which took off a small amount of weight, too.
-We also cut out the dead limbs and performed reduction cuts on any branches that we felt were likely to break.
+Photo#2 (after): We started over the house and pruned the limbs there so they won’t rub the house or break and hit the house.
+In the foreground we made reduction cuts to allow the sun to reach the small tree.
+On the left side we removed the unsightly stubs.
+We also cut out the dead limbs and performed reduction cuts on any that we felt where likely to break.